rmuif/web/README.md

 cd <your-project-name>
 ```

 The command `yarn install` is used to install all dependencies for the project.
-You can also run `yarn` with no command will run `yarn install`, passing through any provided flags.
+Running `yarn` with no command will run `yarn install`, passing through any provided flags.

 ```
 yarn install